mojontwins/VANE/readme.md

 VANE is a Visual Novel engine for SEGA Mega CD (we have in mind porting it to other weird systems such as PC XT/CGA, for example).
 It's based upon several subprograms which are chained together to create a game.
 There's one module missing: a Snatcher style battle engine which I never finished.

+VANE was created in 2015 as a vehicle to create remakes of some old visual novels for MSDOS made by na_th_an circa 1994-1995.
+In mid 2015, Jon Cortazar from Rel3vo helped us with planning and design, making the engine much more flexible and powerful.

 You will need BasiEgaXorz.
 Go get it from http://devster.monkeeh.com/sega/basiegaxorz/ .
 Read some docs and get a hello world program running from a cart in your emulator before even attempting to read this doc.

 Also, you should learn a bit about how Mega CD works.
 There's a data track on the CD, which is divided in "clusters".
 Clusters are numbered chunks of data within the data track which can be individually loaded by the Mega CD.
 We'll be talking about clusters *a lot*, so be sure you understand the basics.